MatiasVara/virtioml/README.md

 }
 ```

 The metaclasses **Word**, **DWord**, **QWord** and **Byte** must be manually defined.
 The generated file can be found at [header.h](https://github.com/MatiasVara/virtioml/blob/master/plugins/org.virtio.model.virtioqueue/headers/virtio-queue.h).
 The generation is implemented by using a model-to-text transformation in Acceleo.
 The transformation can be found in the following [link](https://github.com/MatiasVara/virtioml/blob/master/plugins/org.virtio.model.virtqueue.generator/src/org/virtio/model/virtqueue/generator/main/generate.mlt).
+This transformation can be adapted to generate the header for a different target language, e.g., Rust.

 ## VirtIO Device Metamodel